gaubrey1/celo-ico/README.md

      - my-app
 ```

-- To create this `my-app` folder, open a terminal pointing to the `Celo-ICO` folder and type the following code
+To create this `my-app` folder, open a terminal pointing to the `Celo-ICO` folder and type the following code:
-> Note: This process may take a while to complete

 ```bash
 npx create-react-app my-app
 ```
+>**_Note_**: This process may take a while to complete

-- Now to run the app, execute these commands in the terminal
+Now to run the app, execute these commands in the terminal:

 ```bash
 cd my-app